turnkey-commerce/gendal/README.md

 $ go install ./mssqlmodels/
 ```

+> Note: For query generation, the same parameter can be used more than once by
+> referencing it without any type information.
+For example, the parameter
+> `%%authorID int%%` can be referenced further in the query with `%%authorID%%`.

 ## Command Line Options

 Following are `gendal`'s command-line arguments and options.
 These options can also be set using a [configuration file](#using-a-configuration-file).